lwilk0/fmp/GPGCACHE.md

 - **Shorter Cache Durations**: Use shorter cache durations for higher security, especially on shared or less secure systems.
 - **Disabling Caching**: Disabling caching entirely is the most secure option but may be inconvenient for frequent use, as you will need to enter your password on every password decrypt.
-- **Secure Your Environment**: Ensure your system is secure to prevent unauthorized access to cached passphrases.
+- **Secure Your Environment**: Ensure your system is secure to prevent unauthorized access to cached passwords.

 ---